tahiyar7/Langchain/README.md

-<span style="color:blue">About LangChain and Key Points:</span>

-:rocket: Welcome to my awesome project! :star:
+:rocket: About LangChain * OpenAi :star:

  LangChain, a hypothetical project based on the request, could aim to prove the following points: